Fujifilm GFX 50R in 2022

 Fujifilm GFX 50R vs. GFX 50S II

-At the time I purchased a pre-owned GFX 50R, the savings were approximately $1,900.00 over getting a new GFX 50S II.
+When I purchased a pre-owned GFX 50R, the savings were approximately $1,900.00 over getting a new GFX 50S II.

-While IBIS is a very nice addition, somehow and perhaps miraculously, to this day I have survived without ever having a camera with built-in image stabilization.
+While IBIS is a very nice addition, somehow and perhaps miraculously, I have survived to this day without ever having a camera with built-in image stabilization.

-When it comes to weight the GFX 50R is slightly lighter at 1.7 lb, 775 g, vs. 2 lb, 900 g for the GFX 50S II.
+The GFX 50R is slightly lighter, at 1.7 lb (775 g), compared to 2 lb (900 g) for the GFX 50S II.

 So Far So Good

-It has been a week with the GFX 50R and so far so good.
+It has been a week with the GFX 50R, and so far, so good.
 I was lucky to get the camera the day we headed off for a camping trip with lifelong friends to Ellison Provincial Park near Vernon in British Columbia, Canada.

-This has given me a chance to use the camera for some of my intended genres such as travel, road trips, landscape, and street photography with a few candid personal photos thrown into the mix.
+This has given me a chance to use the camera for some of my intended genres, such as travel, road trips, landscape, and street photography, with a few candid personal photos thrown into the mix.

 With the latest firmware, version 2.41, the GFX 50R feels like a much faster camera than the review unit I tried in 2019.
-I like the resounding shutter sound and only in a few scenarios was the autofocus hunting a bit in lower light.
+I like the resounding shutter sound, and only in a few scenarios was the autofocus hunting a bit in lower light.

 Update: